szarma/Physio_Ca/README.md

 We have also build

 ## Docker
 We are working on a docker container with all important bits of our toolbox installed.
-For more details click [here](docker/deployment.md).
+Check the [docker directory](docker/) for more details.